Show All Answers

 There is grant funding available for commercial properties in the City of Wheat Ridge.
 Please click link below:

 Wheat Ridge Business District

 To schedule an inspection, send your request through our online Inspection Request Form.
-If you don't have access to the internet, please call the Inspection Request Line at (303) 234-5933.
 For the inspection AM/PM schedule, check here daily: Today's AM/PM schedule

 Every permit issued shall expire 365 days after issuance, regardless of activity.

 Building & Inspection Services has adopted and is currently enforcing the 2018 IBC, IRC IPC, IMC, IFGC, IECC, IFC; 2018 IPMC; 2020 NEC; ANSI 117.1-2009, 1997 Uniform Code for the Abatement of Dangerous Buildings, and NFPA 99.
 Current adopted codes and amendments can be located here: Current Codes

 A building permit is required for new construction, additions, or alterations.
 The need for a permit is reviewed on an individual basis, based on municipal and building code requirements.
 To find out if your project requires a permit review the Building Permits webpage and/or contact Building & Inspection Services at (303) 235-2855.